Georgia Medicare Optometry Services

 Mistake three: assuming Medicare covers regular eyeglasses

 Standard eyeglasses for vision correction are non-covered.
 The exception is the one pair of post-cataract eyewear after cataract surgery with IOL under Section 1861(s)(8).
-Beneficiaries who need glasses for general vision correction must pay out of pocket or use Medicare Advantage supplemental benefits (many MA plans include annual frame allowances of $100 to $250).
+Beneficiaries who need glasses for general vision correction must pay out of pocket or use Medicare Advantage supplemental benefits (many MA plans include an annual frame allowance).

 Mistake four: not understanding the post-cataract eyewear benefit

 The post-cataract eyewear benefit covers one pair of conventional eyeglasses or contact lenses per cataract surgery.
+The costliest version of this mistake is filling the prescription at a shop that does not participate in Medicare: Medicare then pays nothing, whoever submits the claim, and that surgery's one pair is gone.
 Beneficiaries should:

-- Order from a Medicare-enrolled supplier (the surgeon's optical shop or a separate enrolled optical provider)
+• Confirm the supplier participates in Medicare before ordering (the surgeon's optical shop or another enrolled optical provider)

 Mistake five: thinking premium IOLs are covered